yonie/npm-kraken-bot/README.md

 ## Synopsis

-This project makes use of the Kraken API to to some basic automated trading.
+This project makes use of the Kraken API to do some basic automated trading.

 ## Code Example